ThuanNaN/Finetune-ImgCls-Pytorch/README.md

-#Image Classification with Pytorch from Scratch/PreTrained Models
+#Image Classification with Resnet model (Pytorch) from Scratch/PreTrained Models